casper-ecosystem/cep-78-enhanced-nft/docs/tutorials/getting-started/full-installation-tutorial.md

 4. `--session-arg "ownership_mode:u8='2'"`

    The ownership mode for this contract.
-In this instance the 2 represents "Transferable" mode.
+In this instance, the 2 represents "Transferable" mode.
 Under these conditions, users can freely transfer their NFTs between one another.

 5. `--session-arg "nft_kind:u8='1'"`